jmpsec/osctrl/ARCHITECTURE.md

 - Retention is feature-specific: activity rollups expire in Redis and alert history is pruned daily when alerting is enabled, but osquery log rows, distributed-query/carve records, and console/file-explorer rows have no uniform background retention policy.
 Query expiration changes lifecycle state rather than deleting rows.
 - Relationships mostly use indexed numeric IDs, UUIDs, or names without database foreign-key constraints.
 External routes also mix environment names/UUIDs, node UUIDs/names, and numeric configuration IDs, which matters when integrating or troubleshooting.
 - SAML assertion replay protection uses a per-process TTL cache.
 In a multi-replica API deployment, the same assertion can be presented once to each replica within its validity window unless a shared replay layer is added.
-- Graceful shutdown is limited. `osctrl-api` drains HTTP requests for an internally requested config restart, while `osctrl-tls` exits for its restart command; neither service currently installs a general OS-signal shutdown path.
+- Graceful shutdown is limited. `osctrl-api` closes event streams and drains HTTP requests for config restart, SIGINT, or SIGTERM. `osctrl-tls` exits for its restart command and has no general OS-signal drain path.
 - Health reporting needs `--health-enabled` on both services to show a complete picture: with only `osctrl-api` enabled, the page shows `osctrl-tls` as "not reporting" (unknown), never "down", since there is no heartbeat row to compare against.
 Multiple `osctrl-tls` replicas share the single `service_status` row for `"tls"` — the last writer wins, so overall liveness stays correct but per-replica detail (which instance, how many) is lost.
 The health page is a point-in-time snapshot with no history.